European Arrest Warrant

-The European Arrest Warrant (EAW) is an arrest warrant valid throughout all member states of the European Union (EU).
-Once issued, it requires another member state to arrest and transfer a criminal suspect or sentenced person to the issuing state so that the person can be put on trial or complete a detention period.
+The European Arrest Warrant (EAW) is valid throughout all member states of the European Union (EU).
+Once issued, the arrest warrant requires another member state to arrest and transfer a criminal suspect or sentenced person to the issuing state so that the person can be put on trial or complete a detention period.
 It is a simplified cross-border judicial surrender method, and has replaced the lengthy extradition procedures that used to exist between member states.
 The EAW has been in force since 1 January 2004 in all Member States.

 An EAW issued by one of the Member States is valid in the entire territory of the EU.
 The mechanism is based on the principle of mutual recognition.
 An EAW can be issued only for the purposes of conducting a criminal prosecution (not merely an investigation), or for enforcing a custodial sentence.
 It can be issued only for offences carrying a minimum penalty of one year or more in prison.
 Where the sentence has already been passed, an EAW can be issued only if the prison term to be enforced is at least four months long.

 Considering the severe consequences an EAW can have, it should always be proportional to its aim.
 This means that the judicial authority issuing an EAW should always carry out a proportionality check, before deciding on whether to issue it in the first place.
 Such a check is carried out by considering several factors that can be used to determine whether issuing an EAW is justified.

 The introduction of the EAW system was intended to increase the speed and ease of extradition throughout EU countries by removing the political and administrative phases of decision-making which had characterised the previous system of extradition in Europe, and converting the process into a system run entirely by the judiciary.
 Since it was first implemented in 2004 the use of the EAW has risen.
 Member state country evaluation reports suggest that the number of EAWs issued has increased from approximately 3,000 in 2004 to 15,200 in 2009, but dropped back to 10,400 in 2013.

 Even though the system has reinforced the fight against organized crime, it is also considered "highly controversial" due to its potential for abuse.
 It, for instance, raises issues with constitutional law.
 Moreover, human rights organizations have expressed concerns about the imprisonment of innocent persons, the disproportionality of the EAW and violations of procedural rights.